Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 • Let faster climbers go by

 But even these steps will not prevent something unexpected from occurring.
-The 2014 serac realize occurred well before the sun hit the Icefall.
-It was around 6:45 am and the sun usually touches the ice around 10:00 am.
-Also, ice screws that attach the fixed ropes to the ice will melt out removing the safety net provided by the ropes.
+The 2014 serac release occurred well before the sun hit the Icefall.
+It was around 6:45 am, and the sun usually touched the ice around 10:00 am.
+Also, ice screws that attach the fixed ropes to the ice will melt out, removing the safety net provided by the ropes.
 So the best strategy is to move fast, confident, and have extensive experience climbing in crampons on steep snow and ice – the more experience, the safer you will be.

 Climb On!